ankitrout2903/textbase-titans/README.md

   ```bash
   textbase-client test
   ```
+## Future Updates/Ambitions
+- my ambition related to this project is integrating it to the twitter(now x.com) which can tweet when tagged and spread knowledge in the form of fun.

 You will receive a link in the command line.
 Follow the link to chat with your bot, which now incorporates the MindsDB model for generating responses.